PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 :yellow_heart::raised_hands::dancer::snake::computer:

 If you have come this far, you have now completed the entire creative brief and you are officially a data science ninja!!
 Congratulations! :tada::tada::tada:

-> if you still have time remaining, please have a look at the [Medal Challenges](https://adsai.buas.nl/Year1/BlockB/#medal-challenges).

 ## Use-case 6: Submission Checklist